andresgongora/synth-shell-greeter/README.md

 ![synth-shell](doc/synth-shell-status.jpg)

-**synth-shell-status** shows a summary of your system's current health.
+**synth-shell-greeter** shows a summary of your system's current health.
 - Automatically printed in new terminal sessions (local, SSH, ...).
 - Monitor your servers, RaspberryPis, and workstations.
 All system info you need at a glance (e.g. external IP address, CPU temperature, etc.).